NivakaranS/NivakaranS/README.md

 I'm **Nivakaran**, a final-year undergraduate at **SLIIT**, pursuing a B.Sc (Hons) in Information Technology with a specialization in **Data Science**.

 🚀 I love exploring the intersection of **AI, data, and scalable software**.
-Whether it’s building a smart assistant, deploying a custom ML model, or automating real-world problems — I’m always up for the challenge.
+Whether it’s building a smart assistant, deploying a custom ML model, or automating real-world problems, I’m always up for the challenge.

 ✨ My core mantra?
 > *“Stay hungry, stay foolish.” – Steve Jobs*